gedomech/gedomech/README.md

 ## Hey! 👋

-I'm Your Name, a passionate [Your Profession] from [Your Location].
+My name is Guillermo, a passionate DevOps Engineer focused on helping companies streamline their operations and enhance system reliability.

 I love coding and contributing to open-source projects.
 🌱 I'm currently learning [Technologies or Skills you're learning].
 💼 I'm currently working at [Your Current Job/Project].
 📚 I'm constantly exploring new technologies and learning new things.